AutoConfig Job Types

 ---|---|---|---|

-enabled | true/false | All job types | When false, the job is disabled and won't be executed. |
+enabled | true /false | All job types | When false , the job is disabled and will not be executed. |

-debug | true/false | All job types | When true, the job generates detailed logs in the console for each filter. |
+debug | true /false | All job types | When true , the job generates detailed logs in the console for each filter. |

-settings for user variables | - | All job types | Allows for configuration of user-defined variables. |
+settings for user variables | - | All job types | Allows for the configuration of user-defined variables. |

-brStrat | - | All job types (specifically for bitRage) | Defines which strategy is used for bitRage.
-Only needed if you use Autoconfig to automate hedging for bitRage. |
+brStrat | Strategy Name | All job types (specifically for bitRage) | Defines which strategy is used for bitRage.
+This is only needed if you use AutoConfig to automate hedging for bitRage. |

-resume | true/false | Jobs using ticker filters | When true, saved ticker snapshots are loaded from file after Gunbot restarts.
-When false, history needs to be built up again after restarting. |
+resume | true /false | Jobs using ticker filters | When true , saved ticker snapshots are loaded from the file after Gunbot restarts.
+When false , history needs to be built up again after restarting. |

-history | - | Jobs using ticker filters | Defines how many ticker entries should be kept in storage. |
+history | Number | Jobs using ticker filters | Defines how many ticker history entries should be kept in storage. |

-historyInterval | - | Jobs using ticker filters | Defines the minimum interval in minutes between history entries. |
+historyInterval | Number (minutes) | Jobs using ticker filters | Defines the minimum interval in minutes between history entries. |

-setITB | true/false | addPairs and manageOverrides | When true, each pair matching all filters will get an additional IGNORE_TRADES_BEFORE override, the value being the timestamp for the time the job ran.
+setITB | true /false | addPairs and manageOverrides | When true , each pair matching all filters will get an additional IGNORE_TRADES_BEFORE override, with the value being the timestamp for when the job ran.
 For manageOverrides only. |

-delay | time in seconds | manageOverrides | When set, the exchange delay gets adjusted to the specified value when at least one pair passes all filters. |
+delay | Time in seconds | manageOverrides | When set, the exchange delay is adjusted to the specified value if at least one pair passes all filters. |

-overrides | - | addPairs | This job type can also add overrides when it adds new pairs.
-To do so, add a section with overrides to the job, just like you would in a manageOverrides job. |
+overrides | Object | addPairs | This job type can also add overrides when it adds new pairs.
+To do so, add an overrides section to the job, just as you would in a manageOverrides job. |

-noCrossOver | true/false | addPairs (specifically for bitRage) | When set, Autoconfig will never add two pairs with different Base but the same Quote currency. |
+noCrossOver | true /false | addPairs (specifically for bitRage) | When set, AutoConfig will never add two pairs with different base currencies but the same quote currency. |

-removeBase | - | removePairs | Can be used to remove all pairs from a specified base currency that use the bitRage strategy specified in brStrat.
+removeBase | Base Currency Code | removePairs | Can be used to remove all pairs from a specified base currency that use the bitRage strategy specified in brStrat .
 This is useful to clean out pairs from a specific base after hedging. |

-notRemoveBefore | value in minutes | removePairs | Don't remove pairs from config if it's not in the config longer than specified. |
+notRemoveBefore | Value in minutes | removePairs | Do not remove pairs from the configuration if they have not been in the configuration longer than the specified duration. |

-Bitrage filters | - | hedge | When used for Bitrage, you can have an addPairs job replace the contents of the exchange filter settings.
-To do so, add the filteredQuote, filteredPair and filteredBase filters in the pair section of the job. |
+Bitrage filters | Object | hedge | When used for bitRage, you can have an addPairs job replace the contents of the exchange filter settings.
+To do so, add the filteredQuote , filteredPair , and filteredBase filters in the pairs section of the job. |

-Backtesting for addPairs jobs
+Backtesting for addPairs

-Before you can backtest, you need to collect a dataset with a "collectData" job.
-This is a simple autoconfig job that collects and saves ticker data according to the job schedule and exchange.
+job.
+This is a simple AutoConfig job that collects and saves ticker data according to its schedule and the specified exchange.

 "30-secs": {